Floorp-Projects/Floorp/dom/docs/ipc/process_model.rst

 This header is only supported on 32-bit Windows, and will likely be removed in the near future.

+ServiceWorker Web Content
+""""""""""""""""""""

+:remoteType: ``webServiceWorker=$SITE``
+:default count: 1 per-site using ServiceWorkers

+ServiceWorker web content processes are used to host ServiceWorkers on a per-site basis, so that ServiceWorker operations aren't impacted by MainThread event latency when running in the same process as the content for the page.
+ServiceWorkers are usually transitory, and will disappear if unused for a short period of time.

 Gecko Media Plugins (GMP) Process
 ---------------------------------